Port of Kolkata: Road

+Waterway

+The Kolkata Dock System and Haldia Dock Complex are directly connected to National Waterway 1, which provides the port with waterway connectivity to North India.
+This waterway transports goods directly from Port of Kolkata to Varanasi and Sahebganj terminals.
+Besides, it is connected with the river ports of Bangladesh and North-Eastern Indian state of Assam through National Waterway 97.

 Statistics

 In the fiscal year 2013–14, Port of Kolkata handled 41.386 e6MT of cargo.
 This is significantly less than 53.143 e6MT of cargo it handled in 2005–06.
 However, the number of vessels handled at Kolkata Port during 2013–2014 was the highest among all Indian Major Ports.
-KoPT handled 17.1% of the total number of vessels, which worked at Indian Major Ports in 2011–2012; significant improvement over 2011-12 which was 16%.
+KoPT handled 17.1% of the total number of vessels, which worked at Indian Major Ports in 2011–2012; significant improvement over 2011–12 which was 16%.
 During the fiscal year 2011–2012, 3183 vessels called at KoPT.

 The average turn around time per vessel was 4.18 days for Kolkata Dock System and 3.37 for Haldia Dock Complex.